apereo/cas/cas-server-documentation/installation/Configuring-Proxy-Authentication.md

 in the validation response, only if the service is authorized to receive it.

-Note that the return of the proxy granting ticket id is only carried out by the CAS validation response, provided the client application issues a request to the `/p3/serviceValidate` endpoint.
+Note that the return of the proxy granting ticket id is only carried out by the CAS validation response, provided the client application issues a request to the `/p3/serviceValidate` endpoint (or `/p3/proxyValidate`).
 Other means of returning attributes to CAS, such as SAML1 will **not** support the additional returning of the proxy granting ticket.

 ###Configuration